centreon/centreon-archived/doc/fr/developper/writestreamconnector.rst

 We know that NEB is the category 1, also service status is the sub-category 24, whereas host status is the sub-category 14.

-So, only events such that:
+So, only events with the following criteria:

 * category = 1
 * element = 14 or element = 24